LeonColt/background_app_bar/README.md

 2. Import it: ```import 'package:background_app_bar/background_app_bar.dart'```

-3. Replace your current AppBar (In the scaffold) to BackgroundAppBar.
+3. Replace your current FlexibleSpaceBar (In the AppBar or SliverAppBar) to BackgroundFlexibleSpaceBar.

 ```